Frequently Asked Questions

 What type of massage product do you use?

-As someone with hyper sensitive skin, I take great care in what I use.
-I always use a paraben-free, fragrance free product.
-If you have any concerns contact me firstname.lastname@example.org.
+We take great care in what we use during the massage.
+We always use a paraben-free, fragrance free product.
+If you have any concerns contact us. firstname.lastname@example.org.

 If it's your first time seeing me please arrive 15 minutes before your scheduled appointment to go over your health intake form and to discuss your treatment.